Skip to main content

 Statistics Requirements

-The following courses are provided by the Statistics Department as options for the MEM program.
+The following courses are offered by the Statistics Department as options for the MEM program:

 • ST 513 Statistics for Management I